catalyzeio/stratum-docs/guides/node-mongo.md

 title: Node + MongoDB Guide
 ---

-# Deploying a Node+Mongo Application on the Catalyze Platform
+# Deploying a Node+Mongo Application on Stratum

 In this guide we will cover how to deploy a simple [Node.js](https://nodejs.org/) application that stores data in a [MongoDB database](https://www.mongodb.org/).

 ## Pre-requisites

-Before getting started, make sure you created your Catalyze account, have signed any [business associate agreements](https://catalyze.io/learn/business-associate-agreements) with Catalyze as necessary, and have successfully provisioned an environment with a code service and a MongoDB service.
+Before getting started, make sure you created your Stratum account, have signed any [business associate agreements](https://catalyze.io/learn/business-associate-agreements) with Catalyze as necessary, and have successfully provisioned an environment with a code service and a MongoDB service.
 If you need help getting started, hop on over to the [PaaS Getting Started](https://resources.catalyze.io/paas/getting-started/) guide available on our [resources site](https://resources.catalyze.io/).

-You should also have Git, Node.js, NPM, Mongo, and the [Catalyze CLI](https://resources.catalyze.io/paas/getting-started/the-paas-cli/) installed and available on your system path.
+You should also have Git, Node.js, NPM, Mongo, and the [Stratum CLI](https://resources.catalyze.io/paas/getting-started/the-paas-cli/) installed and available on your system path.

 ## Local Node.js Application